jeanbourgain8/jeanbourgain8.github.io/output/posts/Substack/Product/Code/System Maintenance/deep-learning-setup/index.md

 We are done with our Nvidia driver installation and we also can switch between Intel and Nvidia Graphics which will help with saving the battery

-## Installation of CUDA-8.0 and verifying if it works or not
+## Installation of CUDA-8.0 and verification
 Now switch to Nvidia Graphics and download the run file.
 In my case I have downloaded ```cuda_8.0.61_375.26_linux.run``` file because previous ones need a below 4.9 gcc compiler but when it comes to 16.04 by defualt it installs gcc-5.0 and the installation of Caffe requires a gcc-5 compiler to work ( portbuf).
 After downloading go to the specific folder and then

 ```sh